nitin-motiani/jlisp/src/Plans.md

 11. Probably can remove Evaluable and Callable.
 They seem unnecessary complications at this point.

+12. To handle nil/empty list, the simplest solution seems to be that in procedure evaluation, just return empty list when that is evaluated.
+I am not a fan of that though.

 Out of scope :-

 1. Improper lists.